Skip to content Skip to sidebar Skip to footer

 How Are Hot Spots on Dogs Diagnosed?

-Hot spots on dogs are usually easy to spot, but diagnosing them correctly is more than just noticing a red, moist sore.
-A veterinarian’s job is to confirm it’s a hot spot and figure out what caused it so it doesn’t return.
+Hot spots on dogs are usually easy to spot, but there’s more to figuring out what’s wrong than just seeing a red, wet sore.
+It’s the vet’s job to make sure it’s a hot spot and figure out what caused it so it doesn’t happen again.

 Physical Examination

 The vet will examine the sore closely.
 They check the size, depth, and signs of infection.
-They also look at the surrounding skin and coat for additional irritation.
+They also examine the surrounding skin and coat for additional signs of irritation.

 Ruling Out Parasites and Allergies